-Paris and Impressionism: surely no city and art movement are more closely linked.
+Paris and impressionism: surely no city and art movement are more closely linked.
 Paris was home to many impressionist artists and Paris was often their subject.
-This post tells you a little about impressionism – its style, its artists – and a lot about all the places in Paris where you can find their work today.
+This post tells you a little about impressionism – its history, its style – and then runs through all the main places in Paris where you can find impressionist works today.

 Impressionism: A Radical new Movement

 Impressionism began as a protest against the established art of the day.
 A group of artists who’d had their work rejected by the prestigious Académie des Beaux Arts staged their own exhibition in 1863, the Salon des Refusés.
 It was not an immediate success, one critic calling their work ‘sad and grotesque.’
 In 1874 another naysayer, having seen Monet’s painting of Le Havre, which he titled Impression, Soleil Levant (Impression of Sunrise) criticised the ‘blur and lack of detail’ in these new works.
 These painters, he complained are ‘mere impressionists.’
 The name stuck.
-Author Stephen Clarke’s memorable comment on this ‘startling picture, with its bright orange blob of sun’ was that it ‘looks as if Marilyn Monroe had tried some lipstick, decided it was too bright and stubbed it out on the canvas.’
+And the impressionists became some of the world’s best-known and most admired artists.

 Impressionist paintings were unlike anything which came before.
 The artists left their studios and painted outside in the boulevards and riversides of Paris, in places like Argenteuil which they visited on days out, and at the coast or in the countryside where they spent their holidays.
 They captured images in bold colours, but without too much detail, almost as if they had painted in a hurry.
 They focussed on light and weather effects, painting mist and sunlight, clouds and reflections on water.